-In WATO you can — as already mentioned above — set up the most important and most frequently used checks directly in the web interface.
-To do this, go to the WATO ⇒ Host & Service Parameters entry for Active Checks (HTTP, TCP, etc.).
+In the Setup you can — as already mentioned above — set up the most important and most frequently used checks directly in the web interface.
+To do this, open Setup > Services > HTTP, TCP, Email.
 Here you will find the rule sets with which you can set up these checks:

 Most options in the rule sets are self-explanatory.
-However if something is unclear you can also refer to the online help for explanations of the many options.
+However if something is unclear you can also refer to the inline help for explanations of the many options.

 Here is an example using the HTTP check: Let’s assume you want to monitor the validity of the certificates for all of the web servers in your infrastructure, but do not want to create dozens or even hundreds of rules:

 To accomplish this with a single rule, first think about how best to fill the

 Conditions.
 In the following example we use the function of labels.

 In our case, we have previously set the label